quii/learn-go-with-tests/structs/readme.md

 ```

 The only new syntax here is creating an "anonymous struct".
 We are declaring a slice of structs by using `[]struct` with two fields, the `shape` and the `want`.
 Then we fill the array with cases.

 We then iterate over them just like we do any other slice, using the struct fields to run our tests.

 You can see how it would be very easy for a developer to introduce a new shape, implement `Area` and then add it to the test cases.
-In addition if a bug is found with `Area` it is very easy to add a new test case to exercise it before fixing it.
+In addition, if a bug is found with `Area` it is very easy to add a new test case to exercise it before fixing it.

 Table based tests can be a great item in your toolbox but be sure that you have a need for the extra noise in the tests.
 If you wish to test various implementations of an interface, or if the data being passed in to a function has lots of different requirements that need testing then they are a great fit.

 Let's demonstrate all this by adding another shape and testing it; a triangle.

 ## Write the test first

 Adding a new test for our new shape is very easy.
 Just add `{Triangle{12, 6}, 36.0},` to our list.

 ```go
 func TestArea(t *testing.T) {